 This will allow you to hear game noises, music, and sounds from the chair itself.
 The feature is pretty nifty, but it can add to the price of a product.

-So, if you do plan to buy a chair with an audio feature, then you will need to make sure you know what to look for.
+So, if you do plan to buy a one with an audio feature, then you will need to make sure you know what to look for.

 Most audio chairs will have speakers in the headrest for easier hearing.
 These speakers should be of a good quality and provide good volume and even bass so that you get the most out of your game.

-Some chairs with audio even have options to adjust bass separately so that you can customize your gaming experience.
+Some of them with audio even have options to adjust bass separately so that you can customize your gaming experience.

 On a similar note, all volume controls for the audio on the chair should be easy to access, and it should be fairly easy to connect to a console.